quanticko/ib/README.md

 * This library is safe for use in close-source applications.
 The LGPL share-alike terms do not apply to applications built on top of this library.
 * You do not need a commercial license.
-The LGPL applies to the library's own source code, not your applications.
+The LGPL applies to the library's own source code, not your applications

+Change to test if Glide pick ups the latest version
+.